Student Financial Aid

 All recipients must be in a degree-seeking program working toward a first baccalaureate degree.
 Priority is given to Federal Pell Grant recipients.
 Funds for SEOG and IMG do not have to be repaid.

-The HOPE Scholarship is funded by the Georgia Lottery for Education and is available only to degree-seeking undergraduate students who meet the definition of a Georgia Resident for HOPE Scholarship Purposes.
+This scholarship is funded by the Georgia Lottery for Education and is available only to degree-seeking undergraduate students who meet the definition of a Georgia Resident for HOPE Scholarship purposes.

 In all cases, a student must be a U.S. Citizen or an eligible non-citizen and meet the requirements to be classified as a Georgia resident according to University System of Georgia (USG) in-state tuition policy for either 12 or 24 consecutive months immediately prior to the first day of classes of the school term for which the HOPE Scholarship is sought.

 - Award Amounts

 Percentage of tuition to be paid will be determined annually.
 Percentage for academic year 2015-2016 will be 81.68% of tuition for 15 hours at Georgia State University.
 Actual HOPE payments will be made on a per credit hour enrolled basis rate of $285.27.
 Fees effective fall 2015, mandatory fees and fee increases are not covered by the HOPE Scholarship.

 A scholarship is a form of non-repayable financial assistance awarded to students based on academic excellence, civic achievements, course of study or other specific criteria developed by the sponsor.